department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 [Find a Vet Center](/facilities/?zoomLevel=4&page=1&facilityType=health).

-Or call 1-877-WAR VETS (<a href="tel:+18779278387">1-877-927-8387</a>) to speak to a fellow Combat Veteran about your experiences, 24 hours a day, 7 days a week, 365 days a year.
+You can also call 1-877-WAR VETS (<a href="tel:+18779278387">1-877-927-8387</a>) to speak to a fellow Combat Veteran about your experiences, 24 hours a day, 7 days a week, 365 days a year.

 **If you'd like to connect with other Veterans, families, and local services,** you can visit our Make the Connection website.
 This site connects millions of Veterans, and their family members and friends, to local VA and community mental health resources.
-Visit the site to access these referral resources, and hear Veteran testimonials of strength and recovery. <br>
+Visit the site to access these referral resources and hear Veteran testimonials of strength and recovery. <br>
 [Go to Make the Connection](https://maketheconnection.net/).

 ------